 We get hungry between meals.
 It’s natural.
 Plan for it!
 And then prepare by making up something easy and healthy.
 I always whip up some homemade hummus to have with raw veg, and some energy balls for when I want something sweeter on the go.

 Plan in your exercise

 As you’ll see on my meal planner, I have left space for exercise either in the morning, at lunch or at dinner.
 By planning in when I can exercise it helps me determine what I will eat.
-If I’m doing a big fasted cardio in the session, then it’s likely I’ll have oats on the breakfast menu.
+Fasted cardio first thing calls for oats or another slow releasing carbohydrate on the breakfast menu.
 If I’m not training until the evening then I’ll probably go for an egg based breakfast and skip the carbs.
-If I’ve written it all down, I’m more likely to stick to it!
+Writing it all down means I’m more likely to stick to it!